PrinceOfPuppers/smart-home-server/devices/atmega16u2-monitor/README.md

 ### PCB Creation and Assembly

 JLCPCB was used for PCB creation and the majority of PCB assembly, files are provided in `./pcb/product`, these can be directly dropped into JLCPCB.
-The only things hand soldered are the usb connector, oscilator and debug header pin J5 (which is optional).
+The only things hand soldered are the USB connector, oscillator and debug header pin J5 (which is optional).

-The schematic, pcb and components used can be edited in kicad using file `./pcb/pcb.kicad_pro`, the JLCPCB files come from a plugin called `fabrication toolkit`.
+The schematic, PCB and components used can be edited in Kicad using file `./pcb/pcb.kicad_pro`, the JLCPCB files come from a plugin called `fabrication toolkit`.

 <img align="left" height="300" src="images/schematic.png">
 <br clear="left"/>